meritlabs/merit-miner/README.md

 ### Usage instructions

-Run `minerd --help` to see options.
+Run `./minerd --help` to see options.

 Connecting through a proxy:  Use the --proxy option.
 To use a SOCKS proxy, add a socks4:// or socks5:// prefix to the proxy host.